wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 LIMIT :limit
 ```

-I'm using the `<=>` operator provided by the *pgvector* extenstion.
+I'm using the `<=>` operator provided by the *pgvector* extension.
 This particular operator finds the shortest value of cosine distance.
-The results are then sorted from the smallest to the biggest value and limited to only top `n` results.
+The results are then sorted from the smallest to the largest value and limited to only the top `n` results.

 *pgvector* offers other methods of comparing vectors which are: